clark-ewerton/selenium-java-cucumber-junit-grid-docker-jenkins/README.md

 The pre-condition uses `@BeforeClass` from JUnit creates the browser instance based on the values passed either local or remote execution.
 The post-condition uses `@AfterClass` to close the browser instance.

-Another way to run it, its through Maven based on command: 'mvn tests'
+Another way to run it, its through Maven based on command: `mvn tests`

 ### Parallel execution
 The parallel test execution is based on plugin [cucable](https://github.com/trivago/cucable-plugin).